projectshift/shift-schema/README.md

 Entity validation library for Python3.
 Can filter and validate data in model objects and simple dictionaries with flexible schemas.

-Why: validation and filtering of incoming data with form objects seems to be the trend in web frameworks but it never felt right.
+Because validation and filtering of data with form objects seems to be the trend in web frameworks but it never felt right.

 Main idea: decouple filtering and validation rules from web forms into